Hyeokgeose of Silla: Reign

-The Chinese Lelang commandery invaded in 28 BC but seeing that the people enjoyed piles of grain and did not lock their doors at night, called Silla a moral nation and retreated.

 In 20 BC, the king of the Mahan confederacy demanded a tribute.
 Silla sent Hogong, who was a minister of Silla.
 The king was angry that Silla sent Hogong and not a tribute.
 Hogong criticized the king's impoliteness with fortitude.
 The king was angry at him and tried to kill him, but nearby subordinates stopped the king, and he was permitted to return to Silla.

 In 19 BC, Hyeokgeose also sent an emissary upon the death of the Mahan king.
 In 5 BC, East Okjeo (a small state to the north, later conquered by Goguryeo) sent an emissary, and Hyeokgeose presented him with 20 horses.